Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - In UL Monroe's 11 games this year, it has five wins against the spread.

-- The Warhawks have an ATS record of 3-3 in their six games as an underdog of 22 points or more this season.
+- The Warhawks are 3-3 ATS when underdogs by 21.5 points or more this season.

-- UL Monroe's games this season have hit the over five times in 11 opportunities (45.5%).
+- UL Monroe's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- UL Monroe is 3-4 against the spread and 3-4 overall when the team puts up more than 18.7 points.
+- UL Monroe is 3-4 against the spread and 3-4 overall when the team notches more than 18.7 points.

-- The Warhawks have 14 giveaways this season, while the Ragin' Cajuns have 18 takeaways .
+- The Warhawks have turned the ball over 14 times, four fewer times than the Ragin' Cajuns have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.